ninjaframework/ninja/ninja-core/src/site/markdown/documentation/configuration_and_modes.md

 It tries to load in the following order:

 * From a URL.
-* From a absolute file path.
+* From an absolute file path.
 * From a relative file path.
 * From the user's home dir.
 * From the classpath.